Elizzzza/UW-Biostat-Capstone-Project/README.md

 To evaluate the performance of our supervised cell typing approach, we compare InSituType to SingleR, CHETAH, SeuratV3, SingleCellNet, scPred, and SVM.
 Additionally, we conduct all analyses in a consistent computing environment and record computation times.

-- *SingleR*: An unbiased cell typing method for scRNA-seq by leveraging reference transcriptomic datasets of pure cell types to infer the cell of origin of each single cell independently.
+- **SingleR**: An unbiased cell typing method for scRNA-seq by leveraging reference transcriptomic datasets of pure cell types to infer the cell of origin of each single cell independently.

-- CHETAH (Characterization of Cell Types Aided by Hierarchical classification): A scRNA-seq classifier by hierarchical clustering of the reference data.
+- **CHETAH** (Characterization of Cell Types Aided by Hierarchical classification): A scRNA-seq classifier by hierarchical clustering of the reference data.
 The classification tree enables a step-wise, top-to-bottom classification.

-- SeuratV3: A single-cell transcriptomics classifier can anchor diverse datasets together, enabling us to integrate single-cell measurements not only across scRNA-seq, but also across 	different modalities (e.g. scATAC-seq).
+- **SeuratV3**: A single-cell transcriptomics classifier can anchor diverse datasets together, enabling us to integrate single-cell measurements not only across scRNA-seq, but also across 	different modalities (e.g. scATAC-seq).

-- SingleCellNet: A random forest classifier to learn cell type-specific gene pairs from cross-platform and cross-species datasets and thus quantitatively assesses cell identity at a single-cell resolution.
+- **SingleCellNet**: A random forest classifier to learn cell type-specific gene pairs from cross-platform and cross-species datasets and thus quantitatively assesses cell identity at a single-cell resolution.

-- ScPred: A scRNA-seq classifier by using a combination of unbiased feature selection from a 	reduced-dimensional space (e.g. PCA), and machine-learning probability-based prediction methods.
+- **ScPred**: A scRNA-seq classifier by using a combination of unbiased feature selection from a 	reduced-dimensional space (e.g. PCA), and machine-learning probability-based prediction methods.

-- SVM (support vector machines): Supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+- **SVM** (support vector machines): Supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.